WordPress/openverse/documentation/meta/traffic/runbooks/identifying-and-blocking-traffic-anomalies.md

    the issue to the rest of the team via a ping in our team chat.
 A maintainer should review your run of the book and repeat it if they find a particular type of traffic anomaly wasn't assessed.
-2. If the team member is unable to complete the procedure successfully, escalate the issue to the rest of the team via a ping in our team chat.
-Here we will explore more drastic measures for mitigating the service disruption, like API throttling or rate limiting adjustments.
+2. Here we will explore more drastic measures for mitigating the service disruption, like API throttling or rate limiting adjustments.